o3de/o3de.org/content/docs-snapshot/userguide/game-build-intro.md

    Depending on your hardware, the build may take a while to complete\.

 To learn the general steps for creating a release build in Lumberyard, see [Build and bundle assets for release in Lumberyard](asset-bundler-tutorial-release.md)\.
-For more information about creating release builds for Android and iOS, see [Create Android and iOS projects in Lumberyard](mobile-support-intro.md)\.
+For more information about creating release builds for Android and iOS, see [Developing for Android and iOS with Lumberyard](mobile-support-intro.md)\.

 ## Topics<a name="game-build-intro-topics"></a>